swanchain/docs/bulders/app-developer/creating-deployment-files-with-ldl.md

 ### **networking**

-Networking - allowing connectivity to and between workloads - can be configured via the Lagrange Definition Language(LDL) file for a deployment.
+Networking - allowing connectivity to and between workloads - can be configured via the LDL file for a deployment.
 By default, workloads in a deployment group are isolated - nothing else is allowed to connect to them.
 This restriction can be relaxed.

-### version <a href="#version" id="version"></a>
+### version

-Indicates the version of the Lagrange configuration file.
+Indicates the version of the configuration file.
 Currently only `"2.0"` one is accepted.

-### services <a href="#services" id="services"></a>
+### services

-The top-level `services` entry contains a map of workloads to be run on the Lagrange deployment.
+The top-level `services` entry contains a map of workloads to be run on the deployment.
 Each key is a service name; values are a map containing the following keys:

 | Name         | Required | Meaning                                                                                                                                                       |
 | ------------ | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |